proofcarryingdata/zupass/README.md

 - `apps/passport-client`: http://localhost:3000/ - this is the application that allows users to manage their PCDs, and 3rd party applications to save or load PCDs from
 - `apps/consumer-client`: http://localhost:3001/ - this is an example 3rd party application, whose code demonstrates the API by which other 3rd party applications might interface with the passport, and how they might use the PCDs they get from the passport
 - `apps/passport-server`: http://localhost:3002/ - this is the server-side application which backs the passport client. currently it is used to manage Zuzalu participants, send confirmation emails, end-to-end encrypted backup of PCDs from the passport client, and serving some heavy assets for the client.
-- `apps/consumer-server`: http://localhost:3003/ - this is an example server application which would back an example 3rd party client app. currently this app is not useful as an example since it contains no meaningful example code, but we have included it for completeness, and for future examples.
+- `apps/consumer-server`: http://localhost:3003/ - this is an example server application which would back an example 3rd party client app.
+Currently this app is not useful as an example since it contains no meaningful example code, but we have included it for completeness, and for future examples.

 ## Packages